Jonathan2251/lbd/_sources/gpu.txt

 In addition to binding api for texture, OpenGL providing glTexParameteri api to do Texture Wrapping [#texturewrapper]_.
-And the texture instruction of some gpu including S# T# value in operands.
+Furthmore the texture instruction of some gpu may including S# T# values in operands.
-Same with associating 'Sampler Variables' to 'Texture Unit', S# and T# value are location of memory associating to Texture Wrapping descriptor register.
-Allowing user program change Wrapping option without re-compiling glsl.
+Same with associating 'Sampler Variables' to 'Texture Unit', S# and T# value are location of memory associating to Texture Wrapping descriptor register allowing user program change Wrapping option without re-compiling glsl.

 Even llvm intrinsic extended function providing an easy way to do code generation through llvm td (Target Description) file written, GPU backend compiler is still a little complex than CPU backend.
-(When counting in frontend compier such as clang or other toolchain such as linker and gdb/lldb, of course, CPU compiler is much much complex than GPU compiler.)
+(But when considering the effort in frontend compier such as clang or other toolchain such as linker and gdb/lldb, of course, CPU compiler is much complex than GPU compiler.)

 Here is the software stack of 3D graphic system for OpenGL in linux [#mesawiki]_.